 In the meantime, though, we can provide a summary of the tasks which will be used to generate this evidence (see attached).
-Some of these will take place in the assessment week beginning May 10 (for which a separate timetable will be provided in due course) and the others in lessons.
-Where tasks are planned for lessons, your son's teachers will be able to give the precise day and time if this is not indicated on the summary sheet.
+As all of these tasks will take place in lessons, your son's teachers will be able to give the precise day and time if this is not indicated on the summary sheet.

 We feel that the fairest way to do this is largely through these tasks, which will be completed under controlled conditions.
 This will guarantee that the work is the result of the student's own efforts and will also provide a range of robust evidence.
-Unfortunately, the Yr13 Mock exams could not take place in January as planned, and this explains why Yr13 students will be asked to do more of these tasks, as only a few Departments will be able to include prior work.
-Completing these tasks after students have had the benefit of being back in school for as long as possible makes a great deal of sense and, as students should be getting better towards the end of their courses, this should offer them the best way to show their current level of performance.
+Most Departments will include marks from the Prelims as these were sat in December after students had had the benefit of being back in school for the whole term.
+Completing these additional tasks after students have had the benefit of being back in school for as long as possible makes a great deal of sense and, as students should be getting better towards the end of their courses, this should offer them the best way to show their current level of performance.